EDUCBA

 Explanation

-In the above syntax, we used the alter table command to rename the column name; here table_name is used for the specified table name that we need to alter.
-After that we write the change keyword to rename the column name followed by the existing column name that we need to rename, here we use the existing column name with a new column name with the data type that we need to update.
+In the above syntax, we used the alter table command to rename the column name; here, table_name is used for the specified table name we need to alter.
+After that, we write the changing keyword to rename the column name followed by the existing column name that we need to rename; here, we use the existing column name with a new column name with the data type we need to update.

 How to rename a column in MariaDB?